 Headphones

-Unfortunately, headphones can be bulky and uncomfortable, falling off during sleep.
+Headphones can be bulky and uncomfortable, falling off during sleep.

 Sleep Headphones

-They are specifically designed for wearing at night.
+They’re specifically designed for wearing at night.
 They tend to be softer, more comfortable, and less likely to fall off when moving around in your sleep.

 Music Pillows